 You must tell your practitioner if you are - or think you might be - pregnant.

-The practitioner is trained to recognise when and whether a Sports Massage will do the client more harm than good.
-If such a situation arises, you will be referred on to another health professional.
+The practitioner is trained to recognise whether massage therapy is safe and appropriate for you.
+If such a situation arises, you may be need to defer massage therapy or attend another health professional.

 Sport Massage and Remedial Therapy work the muscles in a deep and thorough way during the treatment and it is therefore not a good idea to eat a heavy meal or drink alcohol in the hours leading up to your massage.

-What happens when I go for a Sports Massage?
+What happens when I go for my appointment?

-Many people say they would like to have a Sports Massage treatment, only they're not quite sure what is involved…
+Many people say they would like to have a Sports & Remedial Massage therapy, only they're not quite sure what is involved…

 Musculoskeletal Assessment - An assessment of the musculoskeletal system is made.
-This could include evaluation of your muscle and joints and simple mobility testing.
+This could include evaluation of your soft tissues (muscles, joints, tendons etc.) and simple mobility testing.
 A trained sense of touch will be used to locate areas of tightness, strain, weakness or injury.

 Postural Analysis - Your posture wil be analysed and any imbalances or restrictions noted.

-You will receive your Sports Massage in a private, comfortable, relaxing treatment room.
+Treatment - You will receive your treatment in a clean, warm, private, comfortable and relaxing treatment room.
 You will be asked to undress to whatever degree is comfortable for you for the assessment and massage session.
 Towels will be used to cover the areas of the body not being worked on to maintain modesty and keep you warm.